7 of the most unusual World Heritage sites in Germany

 In Viking times, Hedeby – or Haithabu – was one of the most important trading towns in northern Europe, on the crossroads of the Frankish Empire and the Danish Kingdom.
 Later, in the 10th century, the town was incorporated in the Danevirke, a system with defence works, a harbour and settlements that stretched from the North to the Baltic Sea.

-Nothing of the town is visible today apart from the semicircular defence wall, but excavations have unearthed well-preserved foundations, roads, cemeteries, shipwrecks and artefacts from near and far.
+Nothing of the town is visible today apart from the semicircular defence wall.
+However, excavations have unearthed well-preserved foundations, roads, cemeteries, shipwrecks and artefacts from near and far.
 This helped interpret developments in Europe during the Viking age.
 The Viking Museum Haithabu, near the site, has a collection of original artefacts, rune stones, a royal ship and a reconstructed Viking village.
 Further inland, the Danevirke Museum is close to the main rampart and fortress of the defence system.

 How to get there